Provision of a guideline and flowchart for pregnancy testing in children

 Four possible readings could be obtained following ward-based urine pregnancy testing:

-The lead clinician should be informed immediately and should meet with the patient, with the support of her named nurse, to discuss the result and the implications for the proposed procedure/treatment/investigation.
+If the result is positive, the lead clinician should be informed immediately and should meet with the patient, with the support of her named nurse, to discuss the result and the implications for the proposed procedure/treatment/investigation.
 With the permission of the competent patient, and for the patients not considered competent, parents/carers may be asked to join these discussions.

-The clinical team caring for the patient must also make a judgement about the need to involve the safeguarding team in the patient’s on-going care and make sure that appropriate advice is given regarding pregnancy management.
+The clinical team caring for the patient must also make a judgement about the need to involve the safeguarding team in the patient’s on going care and make sure that appropriate advice is given regarding pregnancy management.

 False positive readings can occur in various cases of: